AntonyMicheal/fast_api_learning/README.md

 A virtual environment is a python environment which is isolated from those in other python environments.

+### How to create Virtual Env

+* `pip install virtualenv`
+* then once you have installed it open the terminal and type in
+    * `virtualenv venv` - this will create a virtual environment with name `venv`
+* To activate the virtual environment before installing dependencies you can use
+    * `venv/Scripts/activate` in the path where the `venv` is created this will activate the venv.

 ## How to Install Dependencies.

 * pip is the python package manager.